caleb531/better-paypal-donate/README.md

 # Better PayPal Donate

 *Copyright 2017 Caleb Evans*
-*Released under the GNU General Public License v2.0*
+*Released under the GNU General Public License v2.0 or later*

 Better PayPal Donate is a WordPress plugin I created because other PayPal donate plugins were too complicated or feature-lacking for my needs.
 The project is